 \subsection{Modular symmetries with fixed modulus}

 In \cite{Gehrlein:2020jnr} models based on modular symmetries with a fixed modulus were studied.
 In these models only one field is introduced which, upon obtaining a vacuum expectation value, breaks the flavor symmetry \cite{Feruglio:2017spp} (for a review see also \cite{Kobayashi:2023zzc}).
 In comparison to models with discrete symmetries where multiple fields are introduced, a reduction of free parameters is achieved which leads to more correlations between physical parameters.
-So far, five models with the most amount of correlations have been identified in the literature.
-In these models the symmetric mixing matrix gets corrected by a 1-2 or 1-3 rotation, similar to the case of one charged lepton rotation.
+So far, five models with the most correlations have been identified in the literature.\footnote{Note that there are models with a free value of the modulus field where a sum rule can arise like in \cite{CentellesChulia:2023zhu}.} In these models the symmetric mixing matrix gets corrected by a 1-2 or 1-3 rotation, similar to the case of one charged lepton rotation.
 Then the three mixing angles and the Dirac CP phase are determined by two free model parameters only.
-These models also lead mass sum rules similar to those discussed in subsection \ref{sec:sumrules}.
-In this case, however, the coefficients of the mass sum rule are not constant but they depend on the two free model parameters which leads to a correlation among the neutrino masses, Majorana phases, and mixing parameters.
-The expressions for the mass sum rules and the mixing angles can be found in \cite{Gehrlein:2020jnr}, for convenience we quote them again in appendix \ref{sec:modularsym}.
+These models also lead to mass sum rules similar to those discussed in subsection \ref{sec:sumrules}.
+In this case, however, the coefficients of the mass sum rule are not constant, but they depend on the two free model parameters, leading to a correlation among the neutrino masses, Majorana phases, and mixing parameters.
+The expressions for the mass sum rules and the mixing angles can be found in \cite{Gehrlein:2020jnr}; for convenience, we quote them again in appendix \ref{sec:modularsym}.
 Similar to the case of mass sum rules these models predict a lower and an upper bound on the lightest mass, see sec.~\ref{sec:sumrules}.

 Our results are shown in fig.~\ref{fig:MOD results}.
 All five models are viable, although two of them are only valid in the high mass region that is disfavored by cosmological data.
-For the five models present in the literature we find that two are in the funnel at only the 5\% or 7\% level (log prior).
+For the five models present in the literature, we find that two are in the funnel at only the 5\% or 7\% level (log prior).

 It is likely that more models with such correlations exist.
 Their predictivity of different neutrino observables makes them an interesting target for future neutrino experiments, even beyond neutrinoless double beta decay \cite{Gehrlein:2022nss}.